traumschule/tomboy/README.md

 ansible-playbook tomboy.yml --list-tasks
 ```

-The playbook shoudl run multiple systems (although it was tested on Debian derivates).
+The playbook should run multiple systems (so far it was tested on Debian derivates only).
 Please open an [issue on github](https://github.com/traumschule/tomboy/issues) if it fails on your OS, or write to the [mailinglist](http://lists.beatniksoftware.com/listinfo.cgi/tomboy-list-beatniksoftware.com)

 ## with RichMemo